orthanc-mirrors/orthanc-book/Sphinx/source/faq/dicom.rst

     options ``LuaScripts`` and ``Plugins`` both to the empty list.
   * ``DicomAssociationCloseDelay`` should be set to ``0``.

-* Restart Orthanc with the ``--verbose`` option at command line, and carefully inspect the log.
+* Restart Orthanc with the ``--verbose --trace-dicom`` options at command line, and carefully inspect the log (the ``trace-dicom`` option is new in Orthanc 1.8.1 and provides low-level information from DCMTK).
 This might provide immediate debugging information.
 Make sure to read :ref:`how to generate an exploitable log <log>`.
 * Issue a :ref:`DICOM C-Echo <dicom-echo>` from each modality to make